 Several years ago, I was introduced to U-40 Cork Seal.
 As you'd expect from a sealant, it's designed to penetrate the surface of the cork and reduce chipping, pitting, and other unsightly signs of wear.
 On top of strengthening the cork, it helps keep cork cleaner and makes cleaning the cork easier.
 Since I've started using U-40 cork seal, I do feel that my handles both look better and seem to have less wear than in the past.

 Application is very simple.
-I'm sure there's different tools you can use to apply it, but I find that a small paintbrush works just fine.
+I find that a small paintbrush works just fine.
 Under good lighting, I typically put a small amount on the lower half of the brush and coat just a few inches of the handle at a time while working my way up or down its length.
-A light amount is all you need—its watery and you don't want it to run and drip.
+A light amount is all you need—it is watery and you don't want it to run and drip.
 Just one single coat does the job.
-I'll put it on both the cork and any dark composite cork rings a handle may have, but I take care not to get it on any of the reel seat, rod blank, the black end of a fighting butt, etc. I don't know what effect it would have (if any) if it dried on these surfaces, but I don't really want to find out either!
+I'll put it on both the cork and the dark composite cork, but I take care not to get it on any of the reel seat, rod blank, the black foam end of a fighting butt, etc. I don't know what effect it would have (if any) if it dried on these surfaces, but I don't really want to find out either!

-One 2-ounce jar can be used to treat multiple rods and offers some solid protection for just $4.99 from TackleWarehouse.com.
-I have immediately applied this stuff to every cork-handled rod I've bought the last several years and believe it's helped keep my grips in much nicer condition.
+One 2-ounce jar can be used to treat many rods and offers some solid protection for just $5.49 from TackleWarehouse.com.
+I have immediately applied U-40 to every cork-handled rod I've bought the last several years and believe it has helped keep my grips in nicer condition overall.
 Give it a shot sometime and you may become a fan, too!